-(No prerequisite.
-Ten hours weekly, for a total of 160 hours.
-Corequisite: WE 297A, B, C, or D.) In this course, work sites serve as "off-campus classrooms," extending classroom-based occupational learning to a work site in a field directly related to the student's occupational goal.
+(No prerequisite.)
+In this course, work sites serve as "off-campus classrooms," extending classroom-based occupational learning to a work site in a field directly related to the student's occupational goal.
 Faculty, employers, and students work together to create a meaningful work-based educational experience by developing and achieving specific learning objectives related to their jobs.
 Students must also be enrolled in WE 297A, B, C, or D. (CSU)